-- Movement—bending and quickly standing can increase bleeding and cause discomfort.
+- Movement—bending and quickly standing can increase bleeding and cause discomfort in some cases immediately following surgery.
 Spend the first day of your recovery resting, in bed, or sitting still.

-- Give yourself at least 4 days to recover before exercising.
+- Give yourself at least four days to recover before exercising.

 Ask Your Doctor

-Your dental implants doctors will have their own insight into how much recovery time you might need.
-With knowledge of your medical background and the specifics of your procedure, your doctor is likely to give you a more accurate prediction as to when you’ll be back on your feet.
-At EON Clinics, we encourage you to discuss your procedure with your doctor and are happy to answer any questions.
-Simply get in touch with our team to find out more about whether dental implants are right for you, or to discuss the recovery process in more detail.
+Your dental implant specialists will have their own insight into how much recovery time you might need.
+With knowledge of your medical background and the specifics of your procedure, your doctor is likely to give you a more accurate prediction as to when you’ll be back on your feet and thriving.
+At EON Clinics, we encourage you to discuss every concern about your procedure with your doctor.
+We are happy to answer any questions.
+Simply get in touch with our team to find out more about whether dental implants are right for you or to discuss the recovery process in more detail.